Her Majesty's Theatre, Brisbane: Famous performers

-The final performance at the theatre featured Australian and English performers, compered by Bobby Limb.
+The final performance at the theatre was the Lord Mayor's Command Performance on 16 October 1983, which featured Australian and English performers, compered by Bobby Limb.
 Performers included Margaret Noonan, Brian Doyle, Barry Crocker, Reg Varney and Johnny Young.

 Demolition

 With the redevelopment of Queen Street in Brisbane's Central Business District to become a closed pedestrian mall following the 1982 Commonwealth Games, Her Majesty's was earmarked for demolition by the Kern Corporation.
 Despite community protest, the theatre was demolished on 23 October 1983 to make way for the Hilton Hotel and Wintergarden shopping centre in Brisbane's Central Business District.
 A Union ban on site over the preservation of the façade of the theatre caused delays.
 Despite assurances that the façade would be incorporated into the new building, demolition work destroyed the entire complex.